-The field of quantum computation is entering an exciting new period.
-Small to medium scale quantum computers are around the corner, and the biggest upcoming challenges are expected to be algorithmic.
-The first major challenge is identifying what kinds of computational tasks such computers will be useful for, where for the foreseeable future the scale issue is compounded by minimal or non-existent error correction.
+Quantum computation is entering an exciting new period.
+Small- to medium-scale quantum computers are around the corner, and the biggest upcoming challenges are expected to be algorithmic.
+The first major challenge is identifying what kinds of computational tasks such computers will be useful for, given that for the foreseeable future, the scale issue will be compounded by minimal or nonexistent error correction.
 The second challenge is the testing of such devices, as direct simulation by classical computers is all but impossible and running a trace on the quantum program is ruled out by the basic laws of quantum physics.

-The semester-long program will bring together researchers from computer science, physics, chemistry and mathematics to collaborate on formalizing and tackling these questions.
+This semester-long program brought together researchers from computer science, physics, chemistry, and mathematics to collaborate on formalizing and tackling these questions.